bgrigs/js-basics-exercises/reading-documentation/documentation1.md

     However, ECMA International is the official documentation: https://www.ecma-international.org/publications-and-standards/standards/ecma-262/

-2. Lowercase | Find out whether JavaScript has a method to lowercase a string, for example converting 'Aloha, World!' into 'aloha, world!.
+2. Lowercase | Find out whether JavaScript has a method to lowercase a string, for example converting 'Aloha, World!' into 'aloha, world!'.

     The toLowerCase() method returns the calling string value converted to lower case.